dillonmabry/Process-Management-C/README.md

 ### Menu Program

-This is a simple menu program to effectively show process management in C
+This is a simple menu program to effectively show process management in C. The menu options include displaying the current time in EST (Eastern Standard), displaying the current calendar month, as well as showing all files in the current directory including read/write permissions.
+The program makes use of UNIX/linux system commands so they may not work in other operating environments.

 ### How to Start